 Mixed-gender bathrooms in US.[xxx]
 Wow, is this oddly specific!
 Bathrooms, whether mixed-gender or not, are nowhere mentioned in the Bible.

 Obama serves third (and contiguous) term.
-Prophesied in 2015,[xxxi] but not in the Bible, and at this point not likely!
+Prophesied in 2015,[xxxi] but not in the Bible, and a deas end after all.

 Twin Towers attack on 9/11.[xxxii]
 Not in the Bible.
 Or in Nostradamus, although some claim so.